-Making and freezing homemade baby food or store-bought baby food is a way to make sure your baby is getting adequate nutrition, and it may help you save a lot of money.
+Making and freezing homemade baby food or store-bought baby food is a way to make sure your baby is getting adequate nutrition and it may help you save a lot of money.
 However, freezing baby food isn't as simple as throwing it into the freezer.
 If you're going to freeze baby food, you need to know the basics, such as what freezes well, freezing proper portion sizes and making sure the food stays safe for your baby to eat.

 Freezing Homemade Baby Food

 Freezing homemade baby food is fairly simple when you know what you are doing.
 Start by preparing your favorite homemade baby food recipes.
 Vegetables should always be blanched before pureeing and freezing, meats should be cooked before freezing and fruits can be frozen raw.
 Once you have made baby food, it is relatively simple to freeze.

 - Pour the baby food into sterile containers with tight-fitting lids for freezing.